MJDevelops/RockPaperScissors/README.md

 # RockPaperScissors
-This is a plain Rock, Paper, Scissors game without any HTML or CSS(yet!).
-To start game, type game() in console.
+This is a plain Rock, Paper, Scissors game with a newly added UI!
+To play a round, just click on one off the three options.